oryband/dotfiles/README.md

 ## This is my .vimrc.

-I'm usually working with Python/Django and HTML/CSS/JavaScript, so everything is configured to work with these languages.
+I'm usually working with Python/Django and HTML/CSS/JavaScript, so my Vim IDE is configured for these languages.

-All of the plugins are installed via [Vundle plugin manager](http://github.com/gmarik/vundle) for easy installation!
+All of the plugins are installed and updated via [Vundle plugin manager](http://github.com/gmarik/vundle)!

 Have fun and fork at will! :)

 ## Quick start

-1. Clone this repo: `git clone git://github.com/oryband/dotvim.git` ~/.vim.
-(Be careful not to override your own configuration...)
+1. Clone this repo: `git clone git://github.com/oryband/dotvim.git ~/.vim` - (Be careful not to override your own configuration...)
 2. Initialize the [Vundle](http://github.com/gmarik/vundle) plugin as a sub-repository:

     `git submodule add http://github.com/gmarik/vundle.git ~/.vim/vundle.git`